 Companies’ CGT cost base calculations are automatically indexed because they do not have access to the discount.

 Formula: The asset costs (excluding third element) are increased by indexation factor, which is the ratio of the disposal quarter CPI divided by the acquisition quarter’s CPI.
-The indexation factor is calculated to three decimal places, by rounding up if the fourth decimal place is five or more.
+The indexation factor is calculated to three decimal places, by rounding up if the 4th decimal place is 5 or more.

 CPI Indexation Factors to September 1999

 |Year||31 Mar||30 June||30 Sept||31 Dec|

 For more about indexation, including some exceptions and qualifications, see Indexation Method